Rezaabad, Golestan

-Rezaabad (رضااباد) (Note: Also romanized as Reẕāābād) is a village in Fenderesk-e Jonubi Rural District (Note: Formerly Fenderesk Rural District) of Fenderesk District, Ramian County, Golestan province, Iran.
+Rezaabad (رضاآباد) (Note: Also romanized as Reẕāābād) is a village in Fenderesk-e Jonubi Rural District (Note: Formerly Fenderesk Rural District) of Fenderesk District in Ramian County, Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,441 in 560 households.
 The following census in 2011 counted 2,893 people in 718 households.
 The 2016 census measured the population of the village as 4,568 people in 1,174 households.
 It was the most populous village in its rural district.